Fainting: First aid

-Position the person on his or her back.
-If there are no injuries and the person is breathing, raise the person's legs above heart level — about 12 inches (30 centimeters) — if possible.
-Loosen belts, collars or other constrictive clothing.
+Position the person on the back.
+If there are no injuries and the person is breathing, raise the person's legs above heart level if possible.
+Prop up the person's legs about 12 inches (30 centimeters).
+Loosen belts, collars or other tight clothing.

-To reduce the chance of fainting again, don't get the person up too quickly.
+To reduce the chance of fainting again, don't get the person up too fast.
 If the person doesn't regain consciousness within one minute, call 911 or your local emergency number.

 - Check for breathing.
-If the person isn't breathing, begin CPR.
+Check for a pulse and to see if the person is breathing.
+If the person is not breathing, begin CPR.
 Call 911 or your local emergency number.
 Continue CPR until help arrives or the person begins to breathe.